harsh183/emp-125/template.md

 * focused on practical understanding of concepts covered recently in class

-* slides and material available after class
+* slides and material available after both sessions

 ---